It’s Christmas at Kidsknits! Oh, okay…it’s still August. But, I’ve been busy making Christmas presents, and the first one is for…YOU!

 Color: The more, the merrier, baby!

-Symmetry: While I’ve kept the total # of stitches nearly the same as the Arne & Carlos balls (so that all of your Dale of Norway balls can play nicely together), I’ve shifted the increases & decreases around so that the motifs are centered.
+Symmetry: While I’ve kept the total # of stitches nearly the same as the Arne & Carlos balls (so that all of your Christmas balls can play nicely together), I’ve shifted the increases & decreases around so that the motifs are centered.
 I’ve also used a different type of increase, so that my stranded motifs are not visually disturbed by lower stitches.

 Detail: Of course, my motifs are different, and I’ve added an extra bit of duplicate stitch embroidery in one, some nupps in another.
 Those fussy bits are optional, but I think they’re fun…hope you do, too!